adamsilver/fdpb/registration.md

 </form>
 ```

 It contains four fields and a submit button.
-You'll also notice each field that takes input has a label.
-And that is where we will start our analysis.
+You'll also notice each text field has a label.
+Labels are where we will begin.

 ## Labels

-The first thing we need to know is that each field needs an associated label.
+The first thing to know is that each field needs an associated label.
 This is because:

 - sighted users will be able to see the instructions;
 - visually-impaired users will hear the instructions when using a screen reader; and
 - motor-impaired users will find it easier to select a field thanks to the larger hit area.
 This is because clicking the label will move focus to its related control.

-We might be tempted to omit labels for particular forms in order to save space but this just about the worst thing you can do for users.
+We might be tempted to omit labels for particular forms in order to save space but this just about the worst thing we can do for users.

-Code wise, the way in which to *connect* an input to a label is via the id and for attributes.
+Code wise, the way in which to *connect* an input to a label, is with the `id` and `for` attributes.
 They must be unique and they must match.

+We'll talk about words later, but ensuring that every field has a well written, readily accessible, always visible label is perhaps half the battle with simple forms like this one.

 ## Placeholders and hints

-Since placeholders came along, we have adopted them as means of storing hints.
+Since placeholders came along, we've adopted them as means of storing hints.
 Their appeal lies in their minimal aesthetic and the fact they save space.

 Some designers go one one step further and replace labels with placeholders.
-Either way, the placeholder is problem for many reasons.
-I've counted 13[^1] all together but here 4 reasons:
+Either way, the placeholder is problematic for many reasons.

-1. They are easy to forget because they disappears as soon as the user types.
+1. The placeholder disappears when the user types.
+Once it’s gone it’s hard to remember.
-2. When fields are prepopulated, the fields lack clarity.
-3. Placeholder text is often mistaken for a value, meaning users skip them and are subsequently shown an error.
+2. Placeholder text is often mistaken for a value, meaning users skip them and are subsequently shown an error.
-4. They have insufficient contrast.
+3. They lack sufficient contrast, making them hard to read for people lacking perfect vision which is a huge amount of people[^].

+I've actually counted 13 problems altogether, so if you're interest check out the reference in Placeholders Are Problematic[^].

 Some people ask me if it’s okay to use a placeholder in addition to a label.
 I say that if the hint is valuable to the user, we should make it easy-to-read and readily accessible.
 Placeholders don't meet these requirements.

 Others say that the placeholder is just an enhancement and not essential to the user.
 I say that if the hint isn’t essential then don’t include it.
-Content is not an enhancement.
+Afterall, content is not an enhancement.

 In the case of placeholders, minimal doesn't mean simple.
-If we do need to provide an additional hint we should provide it outside the field.
+If we do need to provide an additional hint we should provide one outside of the field.

-Now just because we can provide a hint doesn't mean we should.
+Just because we can provide a hint doesn't mean we should.
 Most of the fields in our registration form are self-explanatory.
+If in-doubt, test with your users.

 However, many sites ask for a complex set of rules for the password.
+Typically having to conform to the following rules:

+- Must be at least 8 character
-Typically, at least 8 characters, one uppercase letter, one lowercase letter and a number etc.
+- Must include at least one uppercase and lowercase letter
+- Must include at least one number.

-Now where possible, we should avoid asking users to create complex passwords because they are hard to remember.
-Instead you may decide to take a look at passphrases[^2].
-But for our form, we'll stick to the more common password.
+Where possible, we should avoid asking users to create complex passwords because they are hard to remember.
+Instead you may decide to take a look at passphrases[^2] which is probably a chapters worth of analysis in its own right.
+For our form, we'll stick to the more common password rules as above.

-And in this case a hint in addition to the label is helpful.
-It should help many users avoid having to to fix problems later when validation kicks in, and only then being told what it takes to meet these complex requirements.
+In this case a hint, in addition to the label is helpful.
+It should help many users avoid having to to fix errors later on when the validation routine is invoked.

 ![Image here](/etc/)